Funmilayo Ransome-Kuti: Early life and education

+Personal life

 On 20 January 1925, Funmilayo married Reverend Israel Oludotun Ransome-Kuti, a member of the Ransome-Kuti family.
 Israel had studied at the Abeokuta Grammar School several years ahead of Funmilayo, and while she was still in school the two had developed a friendship followed by a courtship.
 Israel found work as a school principal, and he strongly believed in bringing people together and overcoming ethnic and regional divisions.
 He later became a co-founder of both the Nigeria Union of Teachers and of the Nigerian Union of Students.
 His marriage with Funmilayo would last 30 years – until Israel's death – and was marked by a sense of equality and deep mutual respect between the couple.

 After marriage, Funmilayo Ransome-Kuti had quit her old job as a teacher, but she soon found other projects.
 In 1928 she established one of the first preschool classes in Nigeria.
 Around the same time, she started a club for young women of elite families to encourage their "self-improvement", while also organizing classes for illiterate women.
 Between 1935 and 1936, the couple arranged to purchase a secondhand car and had it shipped to them from England.
 Ransome-Kuti was the first woman in Abeokuta to drive a car.

 Ransome-Kuti and her husband had four children: a daughter named Dolupo (1926) and sons Olikoye "Koye" (1927), Olufela "Fela" (1938), and Bekololari "Beko" (1940).